pvlib/pvlib-python/README.md

 Contributing
 ============

 We need your help to make pvlib-python a great tool!
-Please see the [Development information wiki](https://github.com/pvlib/pvlib-python/wiki/Development-information) for more on how you can contribute.
+Please see the [Contributing to pvlib-python wiki](https://github.com/pvlib/pvlib-python/wiki/Contributing-to-pvlib-python) for more on how you can contribute.
 The long-term success of pvlib-python requires substantial community support.

 Installation